ixugo/goddd/README.md

 This project uses GIN as the web framework, and the route functions need to implement `gin.HandlerFunc`.
 The first issue encountered when implementing API functions is binding parameters.
 Almost every function involves deserialization, and the function heads are cluttered with `ctx.ShouldBindJSON` and similar code.

 To follow the DRY (Don't Repeat Yourself) design principle, we reduce repetitive code to improve maintainability and reusability.
-The project wraps `web.WarpH`, which returns a `gin.HandlerFunc`.
-The parameters for `web.WarpH` are similar to gRPC, with a signature like `func(ctx *gin.Context, in *struct{}) (*Output, error)`.
+The project wraps `web.WrapH`, which returns a `gin.HandlerFunc`.
+The parameters for `web.WrapH` are similar to gRPC, with a signature like `func(ctx *gin.Context, in *struct{}) (*Output, error)`.

-`WarpH` internally recognizes POST/PUT/DELETE/PATCH requests and binds the Request Body, while GET requests bind Request URL parameters.
+`WrapH` internally recognizes POST/PUT/DELETE/PATCH requests and binds the Request Body, while GET requests bind Request URL parameters.

 The second parameter of the input must be a pointer, and `*struct{}` is used when no parameters need to be bound.
 When defining the structure, especially note that the struct tags should be `json` or `form`.
 More details are available in the GIN framework's parameter binding documentation.